Scroll beyond the pictures for a detailed explanation.

 Rob Kusner with others has developed a 'minimax' eversion, which

-is the 'simplest' way to evert a sphere, simple meaning minimization
+is the 'simplest' way to evert a sphere; 'simple' in this context

 REFERENCES